In the spring of 2020, Thrive created a Covid-19 Content Library to provide evidence-based, sharable health content on coronavirus to NGOs.

 There were two main objectives for WaterAid.
 The first objective was to ensure we reached as many people as possible in the countries in which we operate.
 In particular, we were looking to reach individuals who may not have been exposed to government–led communications.
 We were looking to reach these people with messaging that was likely to resonate with them, to bring about the type of behavioural change that would help to prevent the spread of Covid-19.

 Secondly, we were aiming to use the Covid-19 content as an opportunity to create lasting behaviour change in these communities.
 We know from our work in West Africa during the Ebola crisis that people will change their behaviour in response to a threat.
 For example, while that crisis was at its height, there was a proliferation in washing facilities and a significant increase in hand-washing, but once that threat receded so too did the washing facilities and increased hand-washing.
 With the Covid-19 content, we were keen not just to get people to respond to the threat, but to really foster lasting behaviour change.
 That’s why, in the work we did with Thrive, we were looking to empower communities to protect each other and slow the spread of Covid-19.

-Did the quality of the Covid-19 content meet or exceed your expectations in terms of the quality and accuracy of information?
+Did the quality of the Covid-19 content exceed your expectations in terms of the quality and accuracy of information?